-- 4.3.1 Where informal resolution is not appropriate (for example because of the seriousness of the allegations) or if informal attempts to resolve the situation have not been successful, an individual may bring a formal complaint. - 4.3.2 Formal complaints must be made using the College's Complaint Form (Appendix E) and lodged with the individual's Manager or Head of Department/Service Director, (ie: the Recipient), as appropriate, and be copied to the Director of HR, in the case of staff, or the Assistant Principal & Secretary to Council, in the case of students. - 4.3.3 The recipient of the formal complaint will, as appropriate and before taking any informal action, take legal advice through the Director of HR or Assistant Principal & Secretary to Council as appropriate. - 4.3.4 The recipient will meet with the complainant to discuss the complaint and explore the scope for any informal resolution or other appropriate action. - 4.3.5 The recipient will decide if a formal investigation should be undertaken.
-If this is deemed appropriate, the investigation will be conducted independently and impartially by an Investigating Officer(s) (for staff: a line manager supported, as appropriate by HR) (for students: a senior academic and/or a Student Counsellor). - 4.3.6 The investigation will comply with the principles set out (in Section 3) to ensure swift, objective and appropriate consideration of the circumstances and will focus on the facts of the complaint.
+- 7.1 Where informal resolution is not appropriate (for example because of the seriousness of the allegations) or if informal attempts to resolve the situation have not been successful, an individual may bring a formal complaint. - 7.2 Formal complaints must be made using the College's Complaint Form (Appendix D) and lodged with the individual's Manager or Head of Department or Academic Director of Studies , (ie: the Recipient), as appropriate, and be copied to the Director of HR, in the case of an employee, or the Chief Operating Officer and Secretary to Council, as appropriate. - 7.3 The recipient of the formal complaint will, as appropriate and before taking any informal action, take legal advice through the Director of HR or Assistant Principal & Secretary to Council as appropriate. - 7.4 The recipient will meet with the complainant to discuss the complaint and explore the scope for any informal resolution or other appropriate action. - 7.5 The recipient will decide if a formal investigation should be undertaken.
+If this is deemed appropriate, the investigation will be conducted independently and impartially by an Investigating Officer(s) (for employees: a line manager supported, as appropriate by HR) (for students: a senior academic and/or a Student Counsellor). - 7.6 The investigation will comply with the principles set out (in Section 3) to ensure swift, objective and appropriate consideration of the circumstances and will focus on the facts of the complaint.

 Investigations should normally be completed and a report prepared for the Recipient of the complaint within twenty (20) working days of the date on which the formal complaint was lodged.
-Where longer time scales are necessary perhaps because of the availability of those involved these will be notified to both parties to the complaint. - 4.3.7 The Investigating Officer(s) will submit a formal written report to the Recipient.
-This will set out the extent of the investigation, their findings and their assessment as to whether or not there are reasonable or sufficient grounds, on the balance of probabilities, to believe that harassment or bullying occurred. - 4.3.8 The Recipient will use the investigators' report to reach a decision, and inform the parties to the complaint in writing of the decision.
-The Recipient will give the reason for the decision and will give a copy of the Investigator(s)' report to the individual raising the complaint and the person(s) complained about.

-- 4.3.9 If the Recipient regards the complaint as well-founded, the matter will proceed to a disciplinary hearing under either the College's staff or student disciplinary procedure.
+Where longer time scales are necessary perhaps because of the availability of those involved these will be notified to both parties to the complaint. - 7.7 The Investigating Officer(s) will submit a formal written report to the Recipient.
+This will set out the extent of the investigation, their findings and their assessment as to whether or not there are reasonable or sufficient grounds, on the balance of probabilities, to believe that harassment or bullying occurred. - 7.8 The Recipient will use the investigators' report to reach a decision, and inform the parties to the complaint in writing of the decision.
+The Recipient will give the reason for the decision and will give a copy of the Investigator(s)' report to the individual raising the complaint and the person(s) complained about. - 7.9 If the Recipient regards the complaint as well-founded, the matter will proceed to a disciplinary hearing under either the College's employee or student disciplinary procedure.
 The initial investigation will contribute to the investigation requirement under the College's disciplinary procedures.
-The outcome of that disciplinary hearing, but not usually details of any disciplinary action taken, will normally be made known only to the people directly involved (ie: the original complainant, the person against whom the complaint was made and their representatives) and any organisation, if required by statute or regulation. - 4.3.10 If the complaint is not upheld, the Recipient will inform the complainant of the right to appeal the decision under the appropriate College Grievance Procedure. - 4.3.11 If the Recipient considers that the allegations were malicious, mischievous, vexatious or frivolous, the relevant disciplinary procedure will be invoked against the complainant
+The outcome of that disciplinary hearing, but not usually details of any disciplinary action taken, will normally be made known only to the people directly involved (ie: the original complainant, the person against whom the complaint was made and their representatives) and any organisation, if required by statute or regulation.

+- 7.10 If the complaint is not upheld, the Recipient will inform the complainant of the right to appeal the decision under the appropriate College Grievance Procedure. - 7.11 If the Recipient considers that the allegations were malicious, mischievous, vexatious or frivolous, the relevant disciplinary procedure will be invoked against the complainant.

-5 EQUALITY MONITORING
+8. EQUALITY MONITORING